 The proposed revisions to the Fairer Charging Policy and the amended charges are in accordance with the Council's statutory powers under Section 22 of the National Assistance Act 1948 and the Social Care Charges (Wales) Measure 2010.
 The Council has discretionary powers to set reasonable charges for the provision of both residential and non-residential social care services.
 In exercising this discretion, the Council has to have regard to statutory guidance, the actual costs of providing the services and also the financial ability of the service users to pay the charges.
-The MTFP proposals and budget pressures are relevant factors that can be taken into consideration but only to the extent that the current charges do not cover the full costs incurred by the Council in providing the services.
+The MTFP proposals and budget pressures are relevant factors that can be taken into consideration but only to the extent that the current charges do not cover the full costs incurred by the Council in providing these services.
+The charges cannot be set at a level which exceeds the cost incurred by the Council in providing the services.
 For residential care, the proposed charges better reflect the actual costs incurred by the Council in delivering the services and also bring the charges for Part III Council residential care accommodation into line with the costs of placements in the independent homes.
 For domiciliary care, the updated charging matrix and the removal of the discretionary Severe Disability Premium additional disregard also bring the charges in line with the actual costs incurred by the Council.